Best Computer Inventory Management Software

 Open-AudIT is an inventory management software that enables users to query Windows and Linux PCs from a web-based user interface.
 Information you can view includes hardware, software, OS settings, security settings, users, groups, IP address, MAC address, open ports, and more.
 This information is available in PDF, CSV, web page format, or via export by Dia and Inkscape.

-- Free to use: The tool is run for free by Opmantek, which markets its own system for sale
+• Free to Use: Run for free by Opmantek, which markets its own system for sale

 Why do we recommend it?